-Dental trauma may cause a piece of tooth breaking away, to a tooth being knocked completely out of its socket, or being pushed out of position.
-In more severe cases the jaw mat be broken.
-Usually the hospital will take care of more severe injuries but a general dentist will see the common problems.
+Dental trauma may cause a piece of tooth breaking away, to a tooth being knocked completely out of its socket (Avulsion) or being pushed out of position.
+In more severe cases the jaw may be broken.
+Usually the hospital will take care of more severe injuries, but a general dentist will see the common problems.

-The treatment available to these problems range from res-positioning the tooth in the correct position, to root canal treatment, to replacement of a missing tooth.
+The treatment available to these problems range from re-positioning the tooth in its correct position, to root canal treatment, to replacement of a missing tooth.